TomRosenbloom/drupal_old/misc/docs/Civi.md

 NB these blocks are all 'CiviCRM... something'.
 I guess they came when I installed the Drupal Civi module

+### Listing events in external site

+In Civi, from Manage Events, you can click on the HTML listing icon to get a page listing forthcoming events, with this url http://localhost/drupal7/civicrm/event/ical?reset=1&list=1&html=1

+You also get a block in Drupal, CiviCRM Upcoming Events (Disabled)

+**Experiment 1** - create a page in Drupal and use the CiviCRM Upcoming Events block.
+First create a Basic Page; then get rid of some extraneous blocks from the left sidebar (in Bartik Extra) - this is easiest done from the page itself using gear icon->configure block.
+Note that the url of this new page is /content/events-civi, so question: why the 'content'?
+I don't get this in my previous Training page - presumably because I created that from a View.
+I can change the URL easily enough (I think) but this is typically confusing stuff from Drupal.
+If I'm going to change it best to do it sooner rather than later because I use it to control what blocks appear within it - per block - so if I change it later I'll have to hunt down all usages and change the visibility settings.

+ So this works pretty well.
+Because I created it as a Basic Page, there's a bit of text at the top that could be useful for some intro to the listing - or it could be a pain in the arse.
+What we really need is a way of replicating the filtering that we have in the Drupal version.
+The Civi events listing is a table, which you can sort on headers.
+If the table included Event Category or whatever then that would be a sort of filter, but not really what we want.
+I guess there may be options you can set for this...

+[aside: this directly civi generated page has come with a printer-friendly link - who the fuck wants that?]

+**Experiment 2** - use the Civi events block to create a view??
+No, that's not how it works - you create a block, or page, *from* a view.
+A Drupal view remember is a database query - I guess the question is can that query be of the civi database?
+Yes - https://docs.civicrm.org/sysadmin/en/latest/integration/drupal/views/ "CiviCRM integrates with Drupal Views and allows CiviCRM data to be shown on your website". so I think this means we start by creating a drupal view, not by using the Civi events block...

+Yep.
+Following the instructions in the above link I have achieved Civi/Drupal integration and can now create a View that pulls data from Civi.

 ## Theme confusion

 This could - probably should - go in the Drupal file, anyway...